allegro/allegro.tech/_posts/2015-06-01-comparison-of-webdriver-based-solutions-for-tests-automation.md

 In this piece of code we gather all elements with buy-now prices, then filter them with `amountRegex` pattern, convert found Strings to Double type and return the first element which fulfills all these criteria.
-After that we check if the optional double value exist (there is possibility that nothing matches the criteria) and if it does, we check our main condition, i.e. is returned amount greater than PLN 350.00.
+After that we check if the optional double value exist (there is a possibility that nothing matches the criteria) and if it does, we check our main condition, i.e. is returned amount greater than PLN 350.00.
 It is the end of our test, so we execute `quit` method to close the browser.